Top Pentagon official Wheelbarger resigns as critics accuse Trump of seeking 'loyalists'

 Wheelbarger handled the committee's intelligence portfolio and was well regarded by Congress.
 "It looks like she failed the loyalty test somehow," said one former U.S. official, speaking on condition of anonymity.

-A congressional source said it was disappointing that the Trump administration didn't recognize "one of its greatest assets."
+A congressional source said it was disappointing that the Trump administration did not recognize "one of its greatest assets."
 "She was one of the few really thoughtful, compelling voices that people really seemed to respond to," the congressional source said, speaking on condition of anonymity.

 In her letter, Wheelbarger said she trusted her colleagues would "continue to be guided by the U.S. Constitution and the principles of our founding, which ensure both our security and our freedom."
 The letter said her resignation would be effective from July 4.
-Invoking the constitution has become a refrain increasingly used by Pentagon leaders as former top brass voice concerns about Trump's politicization of America's military, which is meant to be apolitical.
+Invoking the constitution has become a refrain increasingly used by Pentagon leaders as former top brass voice concerns that Trump is politicizing America's military, which is meant to be apolitical.

+Those concerns came to a head in the past month after Trump threatened to deploy active duty troops to quell civil unrest in U.S. cities over the killing of George Floyd, who died on May 25 after a Minneapolis policeman knelt on his neck for nearly nine minutes.
+Defense Secretary Mark Esper, who split with Trump by publicly opposing active duty deployments, issued a statement on Thursday praising Wheelbarger's "wealth of experience" and her "utmost professionalism."

-Her departure will come as Trump attempts to overcome stiff Senate opposition among Democrats to his nomination of retired Army General Anthony Tata, a strong defender of Trump on Fox News, to the Pentagon's most senior policy position.
+Her departure will come as Trump attempts to overcome stiff Senate opposition among Democrats to his nomination for the Pentagon's most senior policy position of retired Army General Anthony Tata, a strong defender of Trump on Fox News.
 Tata has misportrayed former President Barack Obama as a Muslim and falsely accused him of being a "terrorist leader" working to benefit Iran, according to now-deleted Twitter posts seen by Reuters.

 Democrats, including Senator Jack Reed, the top Democrat on the chamber's Armed Services Committee, have signaled they would oppose Tata's nomination.
 Senator Elizabeth Warren, who is also on the committee, called Tata "by far Trump's most unqualified & ill-suited senior defense nominee – a high bar."